Overeruption

 In dentistry, overeruption is the physiological movement of a tooth lacking an opposing partner in the dental occlusion.
 Because of the lack of opposing force and the natural eruptive potential of the tooth there is a tendency for the tooth to erupt out of the line of the occlusion.

 Etymology

 The physiological movement of a tooth lacking an opposing partner in the dental occlusion is termed overeruption, hypereruption, supraeruption, supereruption or continuous eruption.

 Pathophysiology

 Because of the lack of opposing force and the natural eruptive potential of the tooth there is a tendency for the tooth to erupt out of the line of the occlusion.

-Not all teeth lacking an opposing tooth overerupt, even in long term.
+Not all teeth lacking an opposing tooth overerupt, even in the long term.
 Unopposed upper jaw molars overerupt more than the unopposed lower jaw molars.
 It is more severe in young people and periodontically affected people.
 The changes are most visible in the first year after the loss of the opposing tooth.